hns/hns.github.com/_posts/2010-09-21-benchmark.md

 embedding code (Node and Ringo) blends with the underlying virtual machine (V8 and JVM, respectively) to create an efficient server-side runtime.
 Virtual machines are tuned for particular scenarios.
-The JVM strength has been on the server side for many years, while V8's home is definitely [the client][v8-memlimit].
+The JVM's strength has been on the server side for many years, while V8's home is definitely [the client][v8-memlimit].
 We'll see how that turns out in numbers.